-You may have heard of hard anodized cookware and wondered what it is made of.
-The material used in this type of cookware is aluminum but instead of combining it with other metals like stainless steel, it undergoes a process called electro-chemical hardening wherein it is treated with sulfuric acid prior to the electro-chemical process.
-After the process, the result is a very hard and sturdy cookware, probably even tougher compared with stainless steel.
-There are advantages and disadvantages of using anodized aluminum cookware.
-Let us list down some of these points to help you make up your mind whether hard anodized cookware sets are for you.
+You may have heard of hard-anodized cookware and wondered what is it.
+The material in this type of cookware is aluminum.
+But instead of combining it with other metals like stainless steel, it undergoes a process called electro-chemical hardening.
+There it is treated with sulfuric acid before the electrochemical process.
+After the process, the result is very hard and sturdy cookware, probably even tougher than stainless steel.
+There are advantages and disadvantages to hard-anodized aluminum cookware.
+Let us list down some of these points to help you make up your mind whether these cookware sets are something you should get.

-One of the most asked questions when buying cookware sets is if it could be used in an oven.
-So, is hard anodized cookware safe for oven use?
-That would be a resounding “yes,” granted, of course, that the cookware has metal holders.
+One of the most asked questions when buying cookware sets is if they could use them in an oven.
+So, can you use hard anodized cookware in the oven?
+That is not a problem at all if the cookware has metal holders.

 Hard anodized aluminum pans are non-stick so there is no need to worry about your dishes sticking on your pans.
-You can also prepare healthier dishes as being non stick, putting in a lot of oil is no longer needed.
+You can also prepare healthier dishes as it is nonstick, and there is no need to put a load of oil.
 This saves you also on the cost of cooking oil.

-Unlike stainless steel cookware, hard anodized cookware set is non-stick which makes it more convenient to clean, less the effort of taking out sticky food items on your pan.
+Unlike stainless steel cookware, is non-stick which makes it more convenient to clean.
+This means less effort of taking out sticky food items stuck on your pan surface.
 In rare cases you get some clingy food stick on your pan, a tested technique to get it out is to soak it with baking soda mixed with water for a few minutes.
-You may afterwards wash it normally.
+You may afterward wash it normally.

-Hard anodized cookware is one of the best cookware because it is made of aluminum metal which is a good conductor of heat.
-Translating this into practicality, it means that you can cook your meal faster and you avoid hot spots as the entire cookware is made of alumunim, not just the core.
+Hard anodized is one of the best cookware because it is aluminum metal which is a good conductor of heat.
+Translating this into practicality means that you can cook your meal faster and you avoid hot spots as the entire cookware is made of aluminum, not just the core.

-The first turn off of most potential buyers of even the best hard anodized cookware set is the price.
-Because of the tedious process involved in creating this high quality cookware, production cost is quite high and so does the selling price.
+The first turn-off of most potential buyers of even the best hard-anodized cookware set is the price.
+Because of the tedious process involved in creating this high-quality cookware, the production cost is quite high and so does the selling price.

-Unlike ceramic or glass cookware which you can use to store food for reheating on a later time, it is not advisable with hard anodized cooking ware.
-Aside from it being heavy, it also does not have a tight-lid cover and giving air access to the food while in storage may spoil the food.
+Unlike ceramic or glass cookware which can store food for reheating at a later time, you should not do it with hard anodized cooking ware.
+Aside from it being heavy, it also does not have a tight-lid cover, and giving air access to the food while in storage may spoil the food.

 So this is a big disadvantage for those who love the convenience of washing dishes in the dishwasher.
-Only manual washing is recommended to protect the coating of this cookware.
-After all, who wants to get contaminated with aluminum when the coating is damaged?
+You should do only manual washing to protect the coating of this cookware.
+After all, who wants aluminum contaminated food when the coating goes missing?